EmuDeck/emudeck.github.io/docs/tools/steamos/es-de.md

 Paths beginning with `Emulation/..` correspond to your EmuDeck install location.
 If you installed on an SD Card, your path may be `/run/media/mmcblk0p1/Emulation/roms/..`.
 If you installed on your internal SSD, your path may be `/home/deck/Emulation/roms/..`

-Do note that some of these paths have been adjusted from EmulationStation-DE's defaults.
-If you are reading EmulationStation-DE's [User Guide](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md), make sure to also use the below file locations as a reference.
+Do note that some of these paths have been adjusted from ES-DE's defaults.
+If you are reading ES-DE's [User Guide](https://gitlab.com/es-de/emulationstation-de/-/blob/master/USERGUIDE.md), make sure to also use the below file locations as a reference.

-`$HOME/.emulationstation`
+`$HOME/ES-DE`

 ```
-.emulationstation
+ES-DE
 ├── collections
 ├── custom_systems
 │   └── es_systems.xml